mjwireless/ansible-network-labs/lab_documentation/lab_user_guide.md

 ```

-> **Note**: Follow along with the instructor as he reviews the `ansible-navigator.yml` config and also looks at some of the sub-commands of the tool.
+> **Note**: Follow along with the instructor as he reviews the `ansible-navigator.yml` config and demonstrates how to navigate in the tool.

 Use `ansible-navigator` to inspect new image: